ttoohey/yadah/packages/yadah/readme.md

 } from "@yadah/yadah";
 import config from "./config.js";
 import * as modelModules from "./models/index.js";
-import * as serviceModules from "./services/index.js";
+import * as domainModules from "./domains/index.js";

 // setup subsystems
 export const models = modelModules;